 Procedures for disembarking an aircraft after it has stopped moving but before submerging.
 Training includes identifying hazards, crewmember duties, responsibilities, and emergency coordination.

 Procedures for evacuating a helicopter while still in flight.
 Training includes identifying hazards of evacuating from a height and body positioning during free fall.

 Procedures for surviving the hazards associated with an open water environment.
-Training includes using life vests, immersion suits (as applicable), travel formations, life rafts, and a survival pattern to mitigate the effects of hypothermia.
+Training includes using life vests, immersion suits, travel formations, life rafts, and a survival pattern to mitigate the effects of hypothermia.

 Equipment used by survivors to signal nearby aircraft or boaters.
 Training includes the use of live pyrotechnics in an open-water environment.

 Equipment deployed by helicopters to rescue survivors from an open water environment.
-Training includes recognition of commonly used rescues devices, hazards, and procedures to follow while being rescued.
+Training includes recognition of commonly used rescue devices, hazards, and procedures to follow while being rescued.

 Procedures for in-flight emergencies at higher altitudes (above 25,000 feet).
-The training covers respiration, hypoxia, emergency breathing systems, and oxygen delivery systems, gas expansion, gas bubble formation, and incidents of decompression.
+The training covers respiration, hypoxia, emergency breathing systems, oxygen delivery systems, gas expansion, gas bubble formation, and decompression incidents.